zerolfer/Swarm-Continuous-Optimization/README.md

 ### Main module.
 Built in Java JDK 8.
 Created upon the multiagent simulation java library [MASON](https://cs.gmu.edu/~eclab/projects/mason/).
+I also use Maven Framework to the libraries managing.

 Is used as the main source of the project, all the analysis documented in the _Paper module_ are done over this one.